TempleDAO/origami-public/docs/contents/lovTokenIntro.md

 | ------ | ------ |
 | <img src="img/hfw-ovUSDC.png" alt="hfw-ovUSDC" style="width:300px;"/> | <img src="img/hfw-lovDSR.png" alt="hfw-lovDSR" style="width:300px;"/> |

-## How Origami Achieves Its Targeted Delta Exposure
+## How Origami Achieves Its Targeted Delta Exposure - A lovDSR Example

 The lovDSR vault tracks both its `Assets` and `Liabilities` in terms of sDAI.
 The lovDSR vault assets i.e. its Total sDAI balance can be parsed into *non-withdrawable* (amount reserved to back its USDC debt) and *withdrawable* (amount that is used to determine the price for lovDSR token holders).
 The price of lovDSR in sDAI terms is what determines gains and losses for lovDSR holders.
 Additionally, the vault's `Asset / Collateral` ratio can be calculated to assess the Delta Exposure i.e. Effective Exposure.
 The Collateralization or `Asset / Liability` ratio of the current vault position can be used to determine the health of its USDC loan.